Fronkon Games

 {

-// [MainColor] allow Material.color to use the correct properties.
+// [MainColor] allows Material.color to use the correct properties.

 [MainColor] _BaseColor("Base Color", Color) = (1, 1, 1, 1)